-The cost recovery method of revenue recognition is a concept in accounting that refers to a method in which a business does not recognize income related to a sale until the cash collected exceeds the cost of the good or service sold.
-In other words, using this method, revenue is only recognized when cash payments have recovered the seller’s cost.
+The cost recovery method of revenue recognition is a concept in accounting that refers to a method in which a business does not recognize profit related to a sale until the cash collected exceeds the cost of the good or service sold.
+In other words, using this method, profits are only recognized when cash payments have recovered the seller’s cost.

 Intuition Behind the Cost Recovery Method